This post was originally published in 2021

 4929 Sepulveda Blvd, Los Angeles, CA 90230

-Owning an ice cream business was always a dream of Priciliano Mateo.
-The Oaxacan native moved to Los Angeles in 1982 and in the year 2000, he decided to open Mateo’s, a bright and colorful ice cream establishment beloved by the Hispanic community in LA.
+Owning an ice cream shop was always the dream of Priciliano Mateo, a Oaxacan immigrant who moved to Los Angeles in 1982.
+In the year 2000, he made his lifelong dream a reality by opening his namesake ice cream shop: Mateo’s Ice Cream.
+The bright, colorful ice cream establishment is beloved by the Hispanic community in LA.
 Mateo paid homage to his roots by offering popsicles (also known as paletas) with flavors he grew up with.
 You can find over 30 different popsicle flavors and about 18 ice cream flavors.
 Sadly, the paleta maven passed away in 2018, but his frozen delights continue to put smiles on people’s faces.

-In the Hispanic community in LA, Mateo’s is pretty much the king when it comes to getting a frozen treat.
+In the Hispanic community in LA, Mateo’s reigns supreme when it comes to getting a frozen treat.

-The first time I drove past this place was on a weekend and the line wrapped around the block!
-It was mostly large parties of Hispanic families.
-I went back (Pico location) during the week.
+The first time I drove past Mateo’s was on a weekend, and the line wrapped around the block!
+I went back (Pico location) during the week in the afternoon.
 I still found a line, but it was much shorter.
-When it was finally my turn to go in, I was welcomed into a haven of multi-colored paletas (popsicles) and a rainbow of ice cream containers of every imaginable and unimaginable fruit flavor you could think of, like dragon fruit (pitaya), passion fruit (maracuya), mamey and soursop, flavors that were completely unbeknownst to me.
+Once I walked in, I was welcomed into a haven of multi-colored paletas (popsicles) and a rainbow of ice cream containers of every conceivable fruit flavor you could think of, like dragon fruit (pitaya), passion fruit (maracuya), mamey (a tropical Mexican fruit), and soursop (an exotic Caribbean fruit).

-You can tell the ice cream is fresh because I could see the fruit being cut in the kitchen.
-When I interviewed Zen, owner of AWAN, he said that Mateo’s was his business inspiration.
-He praised the variety of items and the freshness.
+The ice cream at Mateo is freshly made on the premises, where you’ll see employees cutting the fruit in the kitchen.
+When I interviewed Zen, owner of AWAN, he said that Mateo’s was his business inspiration, praising the variety of items and the fresh ingredients.

-I was not in the mood for ice cream, so I opted for two flavors from their water-based sorbet section: Maracuya and Dragon fruit.
-I didn’t know the scoops were going to be so massive!
-Thank God the girl gave me a lid to take it home because unlike ice cream from other places, it would have been impossible for me to have eaten it all in one sitting.
+I was not in the mood for ice cream, so I opted for two flavors from their sorbet section: Maracuya and Dragon fruit.

-Both flavors were like eating straight-up fresh fruit.
-My mom used to make a lot of maracuya mousses back when I lived in Spain and I cannot tell you how much this flavor reminded me of her!
+It felt like I was eating freshly harvested fruit.
+My mom used to make a lot of maracuya mousses back when I lived in Spain, and I cannot tell you how much this flavor reminded me of her!
 The dragon fruit also made my taste buds swoon in delight.
 It wasn’t too sweet or sugary and I was awestruck by how fresh and tasty everything was.
 Fruit sorbets can be hard to nail.

-Mateo’s prides themselves on using fresh, simple and 100% natural ingredients at amazing prices.
-My total was $5.
+Mateo’s takes pride in using fresh, simple and 100% natural ingredients at amazing prices.
+My total was only $5, a steal in LA!

-Mateo’s also offers your classic ice cream flavors, some of them with a Latin twist, like their Coconut Pineapple (Coco y Pina), or Horchata ‘N Walnuts (Horchata y Nueces) ice cream.
+Mateo’s also offers your classic ice cream flavors, like vanilla and chocolate — and some flavors with a Latin twist, like their Coconut Pineapple (Coco y Pina), or Horchata ‘N Walnuts (Horchata y Nueces) ice cream.
+At Mateo’s, the sky is the limit!

-I hope this list has given you a deeper insight into the stories of these ice cream shops and their owners from all walks of life.
+I hope this list has given you a deeper insight into LA’s incredible ice cream landscape.
 What’s your favorite ice cream shop in LA?